Levaix/llm-evaluator-chatbot/README.md

 ## 🚀 Installation

 > **⚠️ Important**: Before starting, make sure you are in the **project root folder** (the folder that contains `requirements.txt`, `README.md`, `app/`, `src/`, `notebooks/`, etc.).
 All commands should be run from this directory.
+>
+> **📝 Note for Jupyter Notebook App Users**: All setup commands below (creating venv, installing dependencies, etc.) must be run in **Windows Command Prompt** or **PowerShell**, NOT in the Jupyter Notebook application itself.
+The Jupyter app is only for running notebooks after setup is complete.
+Open Command Prompt or PowerShell separately to run these installation commands.

 ### 1. Create Virtual Environment